Bronchiolitis

 Incidence

-• Accounts for ~$1.7B in health care cost in United States.
-Incidence is estimated at 3.2/1,000.
+• Accounts for ~$1.7 billion in health care costs in the United States; incidence is estimated at 3.2/1,000.
 Almost 100% of children experience RSV infection by two seasons.

-• Usually seasonal (October to May in the Northern Hemisphere) and often occurs in epidemics—in subtropical regions, RSV is endemic year-round
+• Usually seasonal (October to May in the Northern Hemisphere) and often occurs in epidemics—in subtropical regions; RSV is endemic year-round.

-• Responsible for 18.8% (90,000 annually) of all pediatric hospitalizations (excluding live births) in children <2 years
+• Responsible for 18.8% (90,000 annually) of all pediatric hospitalizations (excluding live births) in children aged <2 years

 Prevalence

-There is a 21–25% prevalence of bronchiolitis in children <12 months of age; decreasing to 13% from 12 to 24 months of age in the United States.
+There is a 21–25% prevalence of bronchiolitis in children <12 months of age, decreasing to 13% from 12 to 24 months of age in the United States.

 Etiology and Pathophysiology